 Where is Kruger National Park located, a question often asked if you’re planning or thinking about going on an animal safari holiday.
-The game reserve is found in South Africa, the country at the southern tip of the African continent.
+The Kruger National Park game reserve is found in South Africa, the country at the southern tip of the African continent.

 The Kruger location is at the very top right corner of South Africa and borders the countries of Zimbabwe and Mozambique.
-It’s also situated very close to landlocked Swaziland.
+It’s also situated very close to landlocked Eswatini (formerly Swaziland).

 You can find Kruger National Park marked in green on the map below.
 Major cities are also marked.